the-drunk-coder/megra-doc/docs/using-samples.md

 # Using (and Finding) Samples

-If you don't already have a sample set at hand, some samples (enough to follow the documentation and tutorial) can be found here: https://github.com/the-drunk-coder/megra-public-samples
+## Tutorial Sample Set

+If you want to use the tutorial sample set, all you need to do is to run the command `(import-sample-set 'tutorial)` the first time you start Mégra.
+This will download a minimal set of samples that will get you through the tutorial.

+If you want to use your own samples, you can either:

+* add them to the default folder
+* point Mégra to a sample folder at startup
+* load samples on demand while Mégra is running

+## Maximum Number of Samples

+As of now, Mégra **loads all samples to memory**, which means that it takes some time to load them at startup.
+That also means that there's a limitation on how many samples you can load for one session.
+If your sample set is huge and maxes out your device's RAM, you'll need to select a smaller subset.

+Up to Mégra 0.0.6, the maximum number of samples you can load is 3000, which might not be enough for some collections, i.e. the entire Dirt-Samples collection.

+Starting with Mégra 0.0.7, you can increase the number using the `--max-sample-buffers` startup option.

+## Sample Format

 Mégra currently supports samples in FLAC or (as of version 0.0.6) WAV format.
-Mégra uses **mono** samples, stereo samples are not supported.
+Per default, Mégra uses **mono** samples.
 If you load a stereo file, it'll be **downmixed to mono**.
+In case you want to use stereo files, you need to enable this feature at startup using the `--use-stereo-samples` option.

 If your samples are in a different samplerate that the one you started Mégra with, they'll be re-sampled to the current samplerate.

+## Default Folder, Sample Set Structure and Naming Convention

-Place the samples in the folder (folder will be created at first start):
+The default folder for samples (folder will be created at first start) can be found at:

     Linux: ~/.config/megra/samples.
     Windows: C:\Users\<username>\AppData\Roaming\parkellipsen\megra\config\samples
     macOS: /Users/<username>/Library/Application Support/de.parkellipsen.megra/samples

+In there, you'll find several sub-folders.
+By convention, Mégra will read each folder as a possible sound event.
-Now you'll have a sound event for every sample.
-That means, if you have a folder called bd in the samples folder, you can call it like this:
+That means, if you have a sub-folder called `bd` in the samples folder, you can call it as a sound event like this:

 ```
 ;; call this in the Mégra editor (place cursor between outer parenthesis and hit "Ctrl+Return")
 (once (bd))
 ```

-You can also search by keyword ... if you have a sample called `jazz.flac` in your bd folder, you can call it like:
+You can call specific files from the folder by keyword.
+For example, if you have a sample called `jazzy.flac` in your `bd` folder, you can call it like this:

 ```
-(once (bd 'jazz))
+(once (bd 'jazzy))
 ```

 The filenames are separated into keywords by whitespace, dash, underscore and dot.
 Thus, if your sample is called `ultimate jazz-bassdrum.latest.flac`, they keywords will be `ultimate`, `jazz`, `bassdrum` and `latest`.

 If you don't provide any keyword, a random sample from the folder is chosen.
 Samples outside of the abovementioned samples folder can't be called.

+### Custom Sample Folder

-As of version 0.0.6, you can provide a **custom sample folder** at startup using the `--sample-folder <path-to-folder> flag.
+As of version 0.0.6, you can provide a **custom sample folder** at startup using the `--sample-folder <path-to-folder>` flag.

+### Loading Samples at Runtime

 You can also load individual samples to a set by hand using
 ```